tran0460/mad9124-w21-a3-jwt-auth/README.md

 ## Logistics

-- Clone this repo to your latptop.
+- Fork this repo and then clone it to your laptop.
 - Build the project on your laptop.
 - Test each route with Postman.
 - Make git commits as you complete each requirement